aissakova/students-grading-assignment/README.md

 -Data Discretization
   Categorized total scores into "Low", "Medium", and "High"

+Visualizations
+- A histogram showing the distribution of Total Scores

 Output
 - R² Score and Mean Squared Error printed to evaluate model
 - Histogram showing distribution of total scores